oven-sh/bun/README.md

 #### Why bundle?

 - For browsers, loading entire apps without bundling dependencies is typically slow.
-With a fast bundler & transpiler, the bottleneck eventually becomes the web browser’s ability to run many network requests concurrently.
+With a fast bundler & transpiler, the bottleneck eventually becomes the web browser's ability to run many network requests concurrently.
 There are many workarounds for this. `<link rel="modulepreload">`, HTTP/3, etc., but none are more effective than bundling.
 If you have reproducible evidence to the contrary, feel free to submit an issue.
-It would be better if bundling wasn’t necessary.
+It would be better if bundling wasn't necessary.
 - On the server, bundling reduces the number of filesystem lookups to load JavaScript.
-While filesystem lookups are faster than HTTP requests, there’s still overhead.
+While filesystem lookups are faster than HTTP requests, there's still overhead.

 #### What is `.bun`?